grpc/proposal/A80-pid.md

   lastAppliedWeight = data.lastAppliedWeightPerSubchannel[subchannelID]

   // Use controlSignal to adjust the weight.
-  // First caclulate multiplier that will be used to determine how much weight should be changed.
+  // First calculate a multiplier that will be used to determine how much weight should be changed.
   // The higher is the absolute value of the controlSignal the more we need to adjust the weight.
 	if controlSignal >= 0 {
-    // in this case mult should belong to [1,inf) interval, so we will be increasing the weight. mult = 1.0 + controlSignal
+    // in this case mult should belong to the [1,inf) interval, so we will be increasing the weight. mult = 1.0 + controlSignal
 	} else {
     // in this case mult should belong to (0, 1) interval, so we will be decreasing the weight.